‘Education is the best weapon you can use to change the world’ – Nelson Mandela.

 Reflective learners could learn their times tables by doing lots of lots of drill sheets independently and improving upon their score each time.

 Do you recognise yourself in any of these descriptions?
 It is important to note that none of these learning styles exist independently.
 Though your child might be more or less inclined to one or more of the styles above, very few children learn in just the one way.
 The important thing is to expose your child to as many different ways of learning about the world as possible, and engage them on as many levels as you can, so they have the chance to show their strengths!
+If you’re a teacher or a parent of a child who is really struggling with times tables, why not look into the Super Teacher Worksheet website, with multiplication worksheets, games, quizzes, and flashcards for all types of learners.

 3. There is too much experimentation happening at schools.